 With only 30 minutes available before the webinar to review everything, you no longer have the time to take a detailed look at your slides.
+It’s too late to catch grammatical errors.
 The purpose of this final review is to make sure each slide functions correctly.

 About 15 minutes before your webinar is scheduled to start, remove the“Hold” and let your participants enter.
 Fifteen minutes gives your attendees time to interact with the Lobby you’ve developed.
-Their interactions can provide you insights into understanding of the topic you’re presenting.
+Their interactions can provide you insights on your topic.

 Once you’ve opened your webinar to your eager participants, activate the countdown timer.
 The timer, as previously discussed, keeps your audience informed to the amount of time they have until the webinar begins.

 When the scheduled time of your webinar arrives, go ahead and start recording your event.
 Always record your webinars.
 Webinar recordings should be provided to your attendees for their review—it’s an important aspect of your webinar thank you email.